 Gemma Reeves is a seasoned writer who enjoys creating helpful articles and interesting stories.
 She has worked with several clients across different industries such as advertising, online marketing, technology, healthcare, family matters, and more.
 She is also an aspiring entrepreneur who is engaged in assisting other aspiring entrepreneurs in finding the best office space for their business.

 We all love colours from our childhood to all the times we have spent.
 Colours bring life to your moments, and no matter how old you become the fascination does not wane with time.
 Colours convey messages, evoke emotions and add brilliance to everyday things no matter how simple is the thing.

-It is a fact that the human minds are more responsive towards visual stimuli and colors are one the major defining factors for creating a response.
-On both a conscious and subconscious level, colors convey meaning, and people respond to it.
+It is a fact that the human minds are more responsive towards visual stimuli and colours are one the major defining factors for creating a response.
+On both a conscious and subconscious level, colours convey meaning, and people respond to it.

 How Important Is Colour In A Logo Design?

 The importance of colours cannot be better explained than colours it selves.
 Here are a few logo designs of most famous brands with variations in their colours.

 Even though we have not changed the design at all, but a colour change in the logo design has made the brand look something else entirely.
 So, you get a better grasp of how important colour is to your brand identity.
 Your brand depicts an entirely new message and a new look with the colour change in logo design.
 So, messing up with colours is messing up with your brand’s identity.